skhoon4u/urp2024-counseling/README.md

 - Rule-Based Responses: Provides predefined responses to specific questions.
 - BlenderBot Model Responses: Generates responses using a deep learning model for queries not covered by the rule-based system.
+- Signup and Login available : Chat history is saved after logout.

 ## Installation and Setup